tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 Head back to http://localhost:3000, refresh the page and click the 'Edit This Site' button.
 You should see an 'Edit Icon' in the lower right-hand corner.
 Click on the icon to open the _[Sidebar](/docs/ui#toolbar-configuration)_.

+**🎉 Congratulations!
+You have successfully installed Tina into a React App!**

 ![tinacms-tutorial-cms-setup-step](/img/getting-started/cms-setup-step.png)

-You'll notice that the sidebar is empty, that is because there are no forms registered to edit content — let's do that next.
+However, you'll notice that the sidebar is empty, that is because there are no forms registered to edit content — let's do that next.

 ## Additional Reading